d-bl/GroundForge-help/docs/snow-mix/index.md

 ===============================

 With the [snow mixer] you can create diagrams for (new) grounds with a mix of up to 2x2 snowflakes.
-The mixer has a quick intro with links to the most important subjects to get started.
+The mixer page has a quick intro with links to the most important subjects to get started.

 The pair diagram of a 6-pair snowflake can be interpreted as a thread diagram of a 3-pair connection.